Your Complete Guide to the Isle of Skye

 Parking in Portree can be challenging.
 We found that the two main parking lots near the town square (Sommerland Square) and around the corner (The Green Car Park) were full – so we opted for the parking lot below the city center near the water on Portree IV51 9EW to maximize our time.
 It wasn’t too far away, just required some stairs to get to and back.

-Here’s what you should eat, see, and do when in Portree:
+Here’s what you should eat, see, and do when visiting Portree on the Isle of Skye:

-· Eating in Portree – We ended up eating at the Isle Inn – and while they were busy and don’t take reservations, it was well worth it.
-My dad said it was the best fish and chips he’s ever had in his life, and my cauliflower steak was delicious – both of us being tough critics, we can confirm the food here was superb.
+My dad said it was the best fish and chips he’s ever had, and my cauliflower steak was delicious.
+Both of us are tough critics, and we can confidently say the food here was superb.

 Route back to Edinburgh from the Isle of Skye